Proven-Paradox/shaper-system/Handbook.md

 Cost: 10 MP
 Damage: x2 (Ice)
 Effect: If this Ability hits, the target becomes [Chilled](#chill-x) for 3 Rounds.
 The Chill severity is equal to your [Hero Tier](#hero-tier).
 Description: Anything that does lingering ice damage.
-This can be a winter incantation, drawing the heat away from your target, a freeze ray, a literal cold glare, or similar effects.
+This can be a winter incantation, dousing the target in chemicals that undergo an endothermic reaction, a freeze ray, a literal cold glare, or similar effects.

 #### Coordinated Stride
 Auxiliary